Is headless CMS the future?

 Many people are convinced that a headless CMS is better at a content first approach, omnichannel readiness, low operating cost, etc., but we demonstrate that a hybrid CMS can do these things just as well—and even surpass headless in other areas.

 If you’re still not convinced about the benefits of a hybrid CMS, maybe this article can turn the scales.
-Detailing API customisation, URL handling, landing page editing, content preview, and fast deployment among other things, the article quickly explains how hybrid CMS offers the best of both worlds.
+Detailing API customization, URL handling, landing page editing, content preview, and fast deployment among other things, the article quickly explains how hybrid CMS offers the best of both worlds.

 Some people seem to think that Enonic is a traditional CMS, but we are actually headless.
 Or more correctly: we are a hybrid CMS which can be fully headless if required.